Joropo: Eastern joropo

 Characteristic of the northeastern region of Venezuela, specifically of Sucre, Nueva Esparta and the north of Anzoátegui and Monagas states.
 In this particular type of joropo, the melodic instrument par excellence is the mandolin.
 However, the eastern mandolin (eight nylon strings), violin, harmonica and a small accordion called "cuereta" also have a major role in the oriental musical folklore.
 The so-called "joropo with refrain" consists of two sections: the first section or "hit" is traditionally a fixed melody in 3/4 rhythm that is repeated two or more times; the second section or "chorus" is an improvised melody over a fixed harmonic rhythm cycle is 6/8.
 Note that in the eastern joropo, cuatro and maracas are executed in a much freer and more complex than in the rest of Venezuelans joropos way.
 Likewise, it is important to mention that the musical tradition of the eastern region of Venezuela has many other forms besides the eastern joropo.

 Guayanés joropo

 Joropo in the Venezuelan region of Guayana is the product of the interaction of llaneros and eastern Bolivar state, specifically in Ciudad Bolívar.
 It is executed with the Guayanese mandolin (eight metal strings), cuatro and maracas.
 The Seis Guayanés, the Josa and Rompeluto highlight among the most famous Guyanese joropos.

 Golpe tocuyano or larense joropo

 Hailing from the West Central region of Venezuela, mainly the states of Lara, Portuguesa (Sierra de Portuguesa) and Yaracuy.
 Played by a variety of stringed instruments (Four, Middle Five, Five and Six) together with Tambora and maracas produce a very particular and unique sound among other Venezuelan joropos.
-Celebrity tocuyanos hits are "Amalia Rosa", "Montilla", "Gavilan Tocuyano" and "Ah mundo!
-Barquisimeto", "Los Dos Gavilanes", "The Fright", "Pajarillo Tocuyano", "Garrote Encabullao", "Fire Fire", among many others.
+Popular tocuyano hits include "Amalia Rosa", "Montilla", "Gavilan Tocuyano" and "Ah mundo!
+Barquisimeto", "Los Dos Gavilanes", "El Espanto", "Pajarillo Tocuyano", "Garrote Encabullao", and "Fuego Fuego", among many others.
 Dancing in the number of members is six couples.